 In this page’s navigation go to Access Control (IAM) and select Add, and Add role assignment:

-Now, under role enter Reader, under Assign access to select the value Azure AD user, group, or service principal, and enter your new app’s name in the Select option:
+Now, under role enter Reader, under Assign access to select the Azure AD user, group, or service principal value, and enter your new app’s name in the Select option:

 Now you need a key (a secret) with which Checkmk can log in to the API.
 You can create a key in the app settings under Certificates & secrets.
 Simply click New client secret in the Client secrets section.